Every year around this time, I have the same thought: This is it, the moment I’d finally read all the books.

-If you’re feeling disappointed or discouraged by falling short of your quarantine reading challenge, you aren’t alone.
-Lots of would-be bookworms set ambitions reading goals, believing that all this lovely unexpected free time was ideal for curling up with a good book.
-Or fifty.
+If you’re feeling disappointed or discouraged by falling short of your reading challenge, you aren’t alone.
+Lots of would-be bookworms set ambitious reading goals only to fall short.

 Does that mean reading challenges are all doomed to fail?
 Absolutely not.
 You just have to be more strategic.
 Start with achievable goals, build in a reward system or a competitive element, and choose a focus Let me break it down for you.

 1. Set Goals You Can Actually Meet

 I’m going to read a hundred books this year!

 That’s… an ambitious goal.
 You’d need to average one book every three and a half days, without stopping, for an entire year to read 100 books.
 Scale that back to 50 books a year, and you might have a better shot.
 That’s just one book a week–with two weeks off.
 Maybe that’s still a little much?
 One book a month, or just 12 books, might be more realistic for you.
 Pick a number and a deadline that makes sense.

 There’s no such thing as a bad goal for a reading challenge.
 The trick, however, is to find the sweet spot between “wildly ambitious and overwhelming” and “so low that I don’t feel motivated to get started.”
 You can always reassess later, but it’s more encouraging to start with a more modest goal and increase the number of books later instead of scaling back.